comaps/website/content/download/index.it.md

 weight: 10
 ---

-La prima versione dell'app è disponibile come download APK ora!
-Stiamo ancora lavorando per pubblicare l'app anche su F-Droid, Google Play Store e iOS App Store, rimanete sintonizzati!
+CoMaps is available on F-Droid and as an APK download now!
+We are still working on publishing on the Google Play Store and iOS App Store as well, please stay tuned!